Major events in the Australasian cruise market

 - Holland America’s ms Oosterdam makes her maiden visit to Australia, commencing the first of three seasonal deployments Down Under

 - The world’s largest cruise operator, Carnival Cruise Line announces it will enter the Australian market under the Carnival Australia umbrella in October 2012.

 - Seabourn Sojourn makes her maiden visit to Australia.

 - P&O Cruises celebrates 80 years of cruising out of Australia.

 - Carnival Australia pioneers Mare in the Loyalty Islands as the latest destination for cruise passengers in the Pacific Islands.

 - Queen Mary 2 undertakes her first circumnavigation of Australia.

-- Carnival Spirit debuts in Australia.
+- Carnival Spirit debuts in Australia in October.